 Copyright © Nucleus Medical Media, Inc.

-An upper GI series can help detect:
+An upper GI series can show signs of:

-Some people may have an allergic reaction to the barium or have difficulty keeping it down.
+Some people may have an allergic reaction to the barium or have a hard time keeping it down.

-An upper GI series can take 30 minutes-2 hours.
-A small bowel follow-through can take 1-4 hours.
+An upper GI series can take 30 minutes to 2 hours.
+A small bowel follow-through can take 1 to 4 hours.

 American Gastroenterological Association